 Landolt, Hans-Peter, et al. “Caffeine intake (200 mg) in the morning affects human sleep and EEG power spectra at night.”
 Brain research 675.1 (1995): 67-74.

 Penolazzi, Barbara, et al. “Individual differences affecting caffeine intake.
-Analysis of consumption behaviours for different times of day and caffeine sources.”
+Analysis of consumption behaviours for different times of day and ventolin.”
 Appetite 58.3 (2012): 971-977.